Hims & Hers Health Inc. (HIMS)’s latest performance is not what we had anticipated - News Daemon

 Hims & Hers Health Inc. (HIMS) Insider Updates

-A key investor’s attitude towards the stock of the Household & Personal Products industry is another important factor to consider.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Household & Personal Products Industry.
 The insider ownership of Hims & Hers Health Inc. is 0.80%, while institutional ownership is 58.20%.
 The most recent insider transaction that took place on May 09, was worth 139,807.
 In this transaction Chief Operating Officer of this company sold 12,966 shares at a rate of $10.78, taking the stock ownership to the 422,579 shares.
 Before that another transaction happened on May 08, when Company’s Chief Operating Officer sold 12,966 for $11.83, making the entire transaction worth $153,349.
 This insider now owns 403,547 shares in total.

 Hims & Hers Health Inc. (HIMS) Performance Highlights and Predictions

-If we go through the results of last quarter, which was made public on 3/30/2023, the company posted -$0.05 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$0.07) by $0.02.
+In its latest quarterly report, released on 3/30/2023, the company reported earnings of -$0.05 per share, which was $0.1 higher than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+This company achieved a net margin of -12.46 while generating a return on equity of -20.32.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.06 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 44.30% per share during the next fiscal year.